vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 Private permissioned blockchains can leverage public cloud service providers to deliver world-class scale, resilience, reliability, and availability of the data they store.

 Vendia Share, like all private permissioned chains, limits availability to only authenticated and authorized participants in order to reduce the potential attack surface available for data breaches.
 While this does limit scale to a degree, that impact is balanced by a global footprint that also spans clouds and regions.
 In addition, by leveraging those same cloud services, Vendia Share is able to get [orders of magnitude](https://arxiv.org/pdf/2110.09221v1.pdf) better ingestion and consensus throughput than public permissionless blockchains.
 This approach drives availability as participants are aware of a new transaction within seconds, meaning they can work from a consistent and shared source of truth at all times.

 <p></p>
 ## Transition your data to a private permissioned blockchain

 In an environment with increasingly frequent and increasingly impactful data breaches, there's an immediate reaction to favor the "need to know" and, as a result, to decrease information sharing (say among business partners).
 There's also a business reality that companies that share data externally [drive significantly more business value](https://www.gartner.com/smarterwithgartner/data-sharing-is-a-business-necessity-to-accelerate-digital-business), so the "need to share" can't be discarded.
-By taking the best of [blockchain, APIs, and cloud-scale databases](https://www.vendia.com/blog/venn-diagramming-vendia-share), and the proven security mechanisms available for all of the above, Vendia’s platform and platforms like it are well-positioned.
-They address both "need to know" and “need to share”, thus increasing security and compliance _while also increasing _the ease of data sharing among partners.
-As a result, private permissioned blockchains can act as a secure bridge between corporate IT and public permissionless blockchains, simplifying multi-party interactions while also keeping sensitive data well protected.
+By taking the best of [blockchain, APIs, and cloud-scale databases](https://www.vendia.com/blog/venn-diagramming-vendia-share), and the proven security mechanisms available for all of the above, the Vendia Share platform is well-positioned to keep your organization in a position of strength while limiting risk.

+Vendia's technology addresses both the "need to know" and “need to share”, thus increasing security and compliance _while also increasing_ the ease of data sharing among partners.
+Our platform on a private permissioned blockchain can act as a secure bridge between corporate IT and public permissionless blockchains, simplifying multi-party interactions while also keeping sensitive data well protected.

 *Figure 3 – Private permissionless blockchains are a bridge between central IT and public permissionless blockchains*
 <img src="https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1679342827/Blog%20images/Emperor's%20New%20Clothes/Figure4_ceurdi.png" alt="alt_text" width="600" />

 <p></p>
 ### Realize the promise of blockchain without exposing your data (or your partners’ data) using Vendia Share